kevin-marshall/Managed.AnyCPU/README.md

 ## Issues
 There is still one more issue to solve.
 I do not have a solution for deleting the managed C++ dll copied to disk from the AnyCPU's embedded resources.
 I have tried a couple of different approaches, but so far I have not found a good solution.

+If using nuget, a solution which solves the above issue is to configure the nuget package to create x86 and x64 directories when consumed by client code.
+Doing this absolves the need to emmbed the AnyCPU.Interop.dll into th AnyCPU.dll.